Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 It's very much like that.

-My essay in there, I'm particularly proud of.
+My essay in there I'm particularly proud of.

-We carry it with us.
+We bear our civilization, we carry it with us.

 And a lot of modern people nowadays don't seem to think of themselves that way.